kdsimmons/InsightProject/README.txt

-week2_run.sh: old shell script to run through diseases collecting data (no longer useful) project_week2.py: old python script to get data for a specified disease (no longer useful) make_database.py: python script to get data for all diseases using main function (previously called charities.py) clean_sql.py: clean SQL database without rescraping (duplicate of code to charities.py used when changes are made to the cleaning process) get_distributioins.py: make SQL database with distributions of features so that app runs faster
+week2_run.sh: old shell script to run through diseases collecting data (no longer useful) project_week2.py: old python script to get data for a specified disease (no longer useful) make_database.py: python script to get data for all diseases using main function (previously called charities.py) clean_sql.py: clean SQL database without rescraping (duplicate of code to make_database.py used when changes are made to the cleaning process) get_distributions.py: make SQL database with distributions of features so that app runs faster master_disease_list.py: load all diseases searched

 ipython notebooks:
 10 Minutes to pandas.ipynb: tutorial on pandas module